 Or you may be receiving municipal water and the water supply may also be from groundwater.
-This can also lead to the same hard water issues with the added bonus of having to pay for it.
+This can also lead to the same hard water issues, with the added bonus of having to pay for it.

 Groundwater is pumped from aquifers found below the earth’s surface.
-The aquifers collect groundwater through rain and snow melt that flows underground through rock, sand and soil.
+The aquifers collect groundwater through rain and melted snow that flows underground through rock, sand and soil.
 Minerals like calcium, magnesium, lime, and iron dissolve into the water as it flows, resulting in hard water – water that has a high mineral content.

 Iron water stains can appear on your clothes as well, especially whites, making them look yellow and dingy.